djaus2/AEGateLog/README.md

 Because of COVID-19 we have to log all entries to our Athletics Track.
 This is a QR Code based Blazor WebAssembly app.

 Works now
-- Data is sentto SQL
+- Data is sent to Azure SQL
 - Not all pages show on sidebar.
   - Want users to accept before getting to log page
   - Admin login (Mangement) wil also be similarly hidden, nota t the moment though.